 - Set the scale tier to

-- Configure each task (master, worker, or parameter server) to use one of the
+Configure each task (master, worker, or parameter server) to use one of the GPU-enabled machine types below, based on the number of GPUs and the type of accelerator required for your task:

 Alternatively, if you are learning how to use Cloud ML Engine or